martinkearn/Content/Blogs/Integration testing with Pester and PowerShell.md

 Create a file called `worldclockapi.test.ps1` and open it in your favourite PowerShell editor (such as [Visual Studio Code](https://code.visualstudio.com/)).

-The first step is to setup the basic test structure and call the WorldClockApi.
+We now need to setup the basic test structure and call the WorldClockApi.
 We do this in a `BeforeAll` section so that we known the response should be there before any tests run.
 The code within the `BeforeAll` is just basic PowerShell which does a HTTP request to the API to get the response (stored as `$response`) and then converts that response's content to the `$responseContent` object which we can use standard dot notation to drill into and inspect later.

 ```powershell
 Describe 'Test worldclockapi.com' {